reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 ## Why Caching?

 Caching is a common technique of temporarily storing a copy of data or result of a computation in memory for quick and frequent access.
-We use caching primarily for :
+We use caching primarily to:

-1. Improving the throughput of the application.
+1. Improve the throughput of the application.
-2. Prevent overwhelming the application or downstream applications with redundant requests.
+2. Prevent overwhelming the application or services the application is calling with redundant requests.

 We can either implement caching in our application by using an in-memory `Map` based data structure, or we can use a full-blown caching solution such as [Redis](https://redis.io/).

 ## What is ElastiCache?

 ElastiCache is a fully managed in-memory caching service in AWS Cloud.
-It currently supports two caching engines : [Memcached](https://memcached.org/) and [Redis](https://redis.io/).
+It currently supports two caching engines: [Memcached](https://memcached.org/) and [Redis](https://redis.io/).

 ## ElastiCache for Redis